syncfusion-content/blazor-docs/blazor/datagrid/accessibility.md

+---
+layout: post
+title: Accessibility in Blazor DataGrid Component | Syncfusion
+description: Learn about Accessibility in Blazor DataGrid component of Syncfusion, and more details.
+platform: Blazor
+control: DataGrid
+documentation: ug
+---

 # Accessibility

 Accessibility is achieved in the DataGrid component through WAI-ARIA standard and keyboard navigations.
 The DataGrid features can be effectively accessed through assistive technologies such as screen readers.